delight-dev/delight-dev.github.io/Tutorials/Config.md

 ## Config.txt

 The config file `Content/Config.txt` allows you to configure the framework.
+Example config:

 {: .config-file }